EliWoodard/Web-Dev.atom/Journal.md

 - Finished Section 4 and started Section 5.
 - Section 4 covered the basics for CSS.
 - Section 5 will go over intermediate CSS.
+## Date: 9/13/2022
+## Entries num: 3
+- Section 5(modeled as a separate repo).
+- Reorganization of the Notes section will display a use of almost all tools from every section.
+While each section subpage will remain unique to what was learned during that part of the course.
+- Section 5 is nearly completed.